 Fire protection systems are installed on aircraft to detect and protect against an outbreak of fire.
 You will find these systems in and near the engine compartment and in the fuselage to protect the occupants.

 These systems monitor the conditions which could lead to a fire and are comprised of smoke detectors, heat sensors near engines or hydraulic systems and visible and audible warnings in the cockpit.

 The chance of a fire in small general aviation or experimental type aircraft is very remote but at least the engine compartment should have some form of detection as this is the area where heat, air and a combustible fluid are together in close proximity.

-There are two basic type of unit fire detectors in use, this is the thermocouple and a bi-metallic switch.
+There are two basic type of unit fire detectors in use, these are the thermocouple and a bi-metallic switch.

 A thermocouple sensor consist of two dissimilar materials which will generate a small voltage when its temperature is raised.
 Thermocouples are also used in exhaust gas temperature (EGT) or cylinder head temperature (CHT) sensors for use in engine management systems and indication in the cockpit.

 The bi-metallic switch detects a temperature change as each of the two dissimilar materials have a different expansion rate.
 Thereby deforming the metal arm and thus contacting a switch, and opening or closing it depending on the type of switch that is implemented.

-Fire can also be detected by infrared sensors connected to a circuit where a threshold is set to indicate any temperature that has gone up or out of range.
+Fire can also be detected by infrared sensors connected to a circuit where a threshold is set to indicate any temperature that has gone up or goes out of range.
 The pilot may then decide if any action might be required to handle the situation.

 A different method of fire detection uses a continuous loop device.
 This is a thin wire inside a capillary tube insulated with a thermistor type of material.
 This material will become a conductor when a certain preset high temperature is reached.

 When the loop is triggered (by heat) a small current will flow and this trips a detector circuit and warning device.
 After the temperature drops (fire is extinguished) the wire will stop conducting and the system is reset and can be used again.